Henno-hash/WetCopRF/README.md

 ### Demonstration
-* The [Jupyter Notebook] can be used for demonstration purposes. <br>Note: There is an [issue] with notebooks internal links
+* The [Jupyter Notebook] can be used for demonstration purposes. <br>Note: There is an issue with notebooks internal links on github so they can only be used locally.

 ### Documentation:
 * The Documentation can be found [here].